 There are two main types of cinnamon on the market:

 Now, the Cassia variety is actually not the real deal.
 It is what they call a fake cinnamon.
 It’s probably the one you buy in your local supermarkets because it’s cheaper and available worldwide.

 While it’s OK to eat this variety and it also has similar health benefits than the Ceylon one (the real deal), you should be careful how much you eat.
 The reason is that it contains a compound that can turn toxic when eaten in large quantities.

 So guys, if you enjoy this spice from time to time (e.g. to make this cinnamon honey butter) you will be fine.

-However, if you are a cinnamon lover and use this spice a lot (and by that I mean a lot–like using it every day on your porridge or adding it to other meals) I highly recommend sourcing the Ceylon type.
+However, if you are a cinnamon lover and use this spice a lot (and by that I mean a lot-like using it every day on your oatmeal or adding it to other meals) I highly recommend sourcing the Ceylon type.
 Just to be on the safe side.

 Read more about the differences between Ceylon and Cassia cinnamon.